echen333/Forest_Fire_Watch/README.md

 Project built by Aaditya Yadav, Edward Chen, Aditya Swarup, and Ojas Varma.

-Honorable Mention in the Ecohacks Hackathon.
+Winner in the Ecohacks Hackathon.